ql-bootcamp/pre-bootcamp-test/README.md

 isPrime(33) ==> false
 ```

-# Questions
+## Question 2
-2. Write a function that removes all duplicate characters in a string.
+Write a function that removes all duplicate characters in a string.
 --sample
 ```
 function removeAllDuplicates(str) {